becamorin20/Group-16/docs/final.md

 The agent is not fast enough to outrun the zombies, so it always gets killed quickly unless it starts immediately running to the safest spot - the corner.
 With the maze, the agent has an opportunity to survive for a long time by hiding from the zombies in the maze.
 Zombies only attack when they see the agent, so the agent can use his/her "smarts" to survive longer - this is where we use an AI/ML algorithm.
+We use reinforcement learning for this problem, specifically Q-learning.

+.

 We consider this task non-trivial because of its large state space.
+Using a table to keep track of the state-action pairs, we would have to keep track of approximately $$4 x 100^4$$ or $$4 x 10^8$$ values - 4 for each action and 100x100x100x100 for each possible permutation of positions for each agent.
+This is too large a number for traditional Q-tabular learning.
+Therefore, we approximate the Q-table with a parameterized function.
+We believe this can be considered non-trivial because of the numerous ways we can represent the state via basis functions (BFs).
+Some set of basis functions may be better than others.
+Creativity and experimenting with different combinations of BFs was required.

 ## Approaches